Content on this page was generated by AI and has not been manually reviewed.

 How do I forward DNS queries to upstream resolvers?

 In your DNS server configuration, add forwarders like 8.8.8.8 and 1.1.1.1.
 This tells your server to delegate unknown queries to these upstream resolvers.
-Hardcoding DNS Questions Into Your DNS Server: A Step-By-Step Guide
+Limiting the Number of People in Your Discord Server A Comprehensive Guide to Server Limits, User Caps, and Access Control 2026

 How can I block ads or malware at the DNS level?